nayere6342/sep11-freedom-project/tool/learning-log.md

 	* _Can because I can get a better knowing of what my tool can do._

-* One other takeaway I a had from this learning log was that I need better time management skills in this space.
+* One other takeaway I had from this learning log was that I need better time management skills in this space.

 	* _As in not doing everything last minute..._